NativeScript/workshop/docs/chapters/chapter4.md

  * If you navigate to `'items'`, you will be provided with `ItemsComponent`,
  * If you navivate to `'items/somevalue'` you will be provided with `ItemDetailComponent`, which additionally will receive `somevalue` as `id`

 As your application grows, so will your list of routes.
-One way to manage them is to group them into related `parent<->children` groups like this
+One way to manage them is to group them into related `parent<->children` groups like this:

 ``` javascript
 const routes: Routes = [